 Zarafa Camp (formerly called Zibadianja) was completely relocated and rebuilt in 2008.
-It remains small, accommodating only eight guests, and is now one of Botswana's most exclusive camps.
-Located within the private 1,350 km² Selinda Reserve in northern Botswana, which it shares with its sister camp Selinda, Zarafa occupies a scenic island setting beside the Zibadianja Lagoon, the source of the Savute Channel.
+Accommodating just eight guests, it is now one of Botswana's most exclusive camps.
+Shaded by giant jackalberry trees within the private 1,350km² Selinda Reserve, Zarafa occupies a scenic island setting beside the Zibadianja Lagoon, the source of the Savute Channel.

-Zarafa is co-owned by renowned wildlife filmmakers Dereck and Beverly Joubert who combined years of safari experience to create their ultimate safari camp.
-Their thoughtful touches are evident throughout, from the distinctive decor and personalised guest stationary to the Swarovski binoculars, digital camera and memory cards provided for guests use.
+Zarafa and its sister camp, Selinda, are co-owned by renowned wildlife filmmakers Dereck and Beverly Joubert, who combined years of safari experience to create their ultimate safari camp.
+Their thoughtful touches are evident throughout, from the distinctive décor and personalised guest stationery to the Swarovski binoculars, digital camera and memory cards provided for guests’ use.

-The camps environmentally friendly design incorporates recycled hardwoods and canvas, and electricity comes from a solar farm with battery and inverter system.
-All the canvas is double-sided so that the rooms remain cool in summer and warm in winter.
-There are three roofs to each tent, an inner lining for decoration and two outer roofs for protection and insulation.
+Zarafa Camp’s environmentally friendly design incorporates recycled hardwoods and canvas, and electricity comes from a solar ‘farm’ with battery and inverter system.
+All the canvas is double-sided, which helps the rooms to remain cool in summer and warm in winter, then each tent is roofed with three layers: an inner lining for decoration, and two outer layers for protection and insulation.

-The four sprawling marquee-style tented rooms are raised on old railway sleeper decks, each with a private plunge pool and outdoor needle-shower.
-An ornate Zanzibar door leads into a lounge area, and canvas partitions follow on to a spacious open-plan bedroom and bathroom.
+The four sprawling marquee-style tented rooms at Zarafa are raised on old railway-sleeper decks, each with a private plunge pool and outdoor needle-shower.
+An ornate Zanzibar door leads into a lounge area, and canvas partitions follow through to a spacious open-plan bedroom and bathroom.
 Polished wooden floors are lined with rugs, with leather furniture and wooden chests creating an early settler feel.

-The bedroom has a large bed with overhead mosquito net and fan, behind which there’s plenty of hanging and shelving space where you’ll find bathrobes, a hairdryer, an umbrella, insect repellent and spray, and a digital safe.
+Each bedroom at Zarafa Camp has a large bed with overhead mosquito net and fan, behind which there’s plenty of hanging and shelving space where you’ll find bathrobes, a hairdryer, an umbrella, insect repellent and spray, and a digital safe.
 The bathroom facilities include a luxuriously deep copper bath, indoor rain-head shower, double basins and a separate flush toilet.
-For the winter months there is a copper gas heater to help keep the tent warm.
+For the winter months a copper gas heater helps to keep the tent warm.

-A large marquee-tent encompasses the main area with a lounge, dining room, bar, library and computer for viewing or downloading digital images.
-Guests can also view videos of the Joubert’s work.
-This leads out to an extensive deck where most meals are served, weather permitting.
-A neighbouring tent houses the curio shop which stocks locally made goods and quality African artefacts.
+A large marquee encompasses the main area with a lounge, dining room, bar, library and computer, which can be used both for viewing or downloading digital images, and to watch videos of the Jouberts’ work.
+Weather permitting, most meals at Zarafa are served on an extensive deck, while a neighbouring tent houses a curio shop which stocks locally made goods and quality African artefacts.
 Additional facilities include an outdoor 'jungle gym' and in-room massage treatments.

-Each area of the camp overlooks the floodplains of the Zibadianja Lagoon, from under the shade of giant Jackalberry trees.
+Each area of Zarafa overlooks the floodplains of the Zibadianja Lagoon.
 Wildlife, particularly elephant and hippo, is a common sight in front of and around camp.
-On our last visit we were lucky enough to also see lion and spotted hyena pass through the camp.
+On our most recent visit we were lucky enough to see lion and spotted hyena pass through the camp, too.

-With a maximum of eight guests, Zarafa Camp can be flexible when it comes to their activities.
-They offer day and night game drives - usually in the mornings and afternoons/early evenings, with full day game drives on request.
-These are conducted in custom-built Land Cruisers, with individual bucket seats and a removable canvas roof.
+With a maximum of eight guests, Zarafa Camp can be flexible when it comes to activities.
+They offer day and night game drives – usually in the mornings and afternoons/early evenings, with full-day game drives on request.
+All are conducted in custom-built Land Cruisers, with individual bucket seats and a removable canvas roof.
 A private vehicle and guide can be pre-booked at additional cost, though groups of four or more automatically get their own private vehicle at no extra charge.

-Short or full morning walks can be arranged, led by an armed guide, as well as fishing trips using spinners or bait (catch and release), with the exception of January and February when a fishing ban is enforced by Botswana authorities.
+Short or full-morning walks led by an armed guide can be arranged, as can catch-and-release fishing trips using spinners or bait – though note that these are not available during January and February, when a fishing ban is enforced by Botswana authorities.

 Our viewZarafa has succeeded in combining luxury and adventure in an exclusive yet informal setting.
-The camp is beautifully designed, well run and goes the extra mile to cater for its guests wishes.
-If you’re looking for indulgence, great game viewing, polished guiding and service, this is the place – with a price tag to match.
-Though there’s a good variety of wildlife here year round, the dry season from June to October is no doubt the most optimal time to visit.
+The camp is beautifully designed, well run and goes the extra mile to cater for its guests’ wishes.
+If you’re looking for indulgence, great game viewing, polished guiding and service, this is the place – albeit with a price tag to match.
+Though there’s a good variety of wildlife here year round, the best time to visit is without doubt during the dry season, from June to October.

 Owner: Great Plains Conservation